Guy Carleton Wiggins Original Vintage American Old Lyme NY Impressionist Still Life Flowers Red Pitcher Oil Painting

 Oil on Canvas

-Still Life of Flowers with Red Pitcher (** Note: There is also a catalogued painting of "Still Life of Flowers With Blue Pitcher" by Guy Wiggins)
+Still Life of Flowers with Red Pitcher (** Note: There is also a cataloged painting of "Still Life of Flowers With Blue Pitcher" by Guy Wiggins)

-Painting is in excellent original condition.
+The painting is in excellent original condition.
 No overpaints, restoration, or cleanings.
-Still housed in original 1950's frame.
+Still housed in the original 1950s frame.

 Contact Us: